serverless/post-scheduler/README.md

   4. Select Issue comments, these will be where you insert `schedule(MM/DD/YYYY H:MM pm)` comments in a given PR

 5. Submit a PR and give it a go!

+## Contributions Welcome

+Have an idea on how we can improve the static site post scheduler?

+[Submit a PR](https://github.com/serverless/post-scheduler/), post an issue or tweet [@DavidWells](https://twitter.com/davidwells)